Tech

 Another key difference between NVMe and UFS 4.0 is the maximum storage capacity they support.
 NVMe can support much larger storage capacities than UFS 4.0, which is limited to 2 terabytes.
 This is because NVMe is designed for use in desktop and laptop computers, which often require much larger storage capacities than smartphones.

-Additionally, for most users, a 2 terabyte limit for UFS 4.0 is more than enough.
+Additionally, a 2 terabyte limit for most users for UFS 4.0 is more than enough.
 The average user will likely never come close to filling up 2 terabytes of storage on their smartphone, and the limitations of UFS 4.0 are unlikely to be a significant practical issue.

 Compatibility Differences